HGlab01/ioBroker.tinyMQTTbroker/README.md

 })
 ```

-For publishing message I use on ioBroker state listening for any changes and pushing it to the broker.
+For publishing message I use one ioBroker state listening for any changes and pushing it to the broker.
 The state expects a JSON with 'topic' and 'message'.
 ```
 on({ id: stateMqttIn, change: 'any' }, function (obj) {